matrix-org/matrix-spec-proposals/proposals/4183-submitToken-error-codes.md

 ## Proposal

-Add the following specific error code as a code that can be returned by the two endpoints given above:
+Add the following specific error code as a code that can be returned by both [`POST /_matrix/identity/v2/validate/email/submitToken`](https://spec.matrix.org/v1.11/identity-service-api/#post_matrixidentityv2validateemailsubmittoken) and [`POST /_matrix/identity/v2/validate/msisdn/submitToken`](https://spec.matrix.org/v1.11/identity-service-api/#post_matrixidentityv2validatemsisdnsubmittoken):
  * `M_TOKEN_INCORRECT`: Indicates that the token that the user entered to validate the session is incorrect.

 Note that we deliberately chose not to re-use `M_UNKNOWN_TOKEN` since that refers to an access token, whereas this